Georgetown Guyana

 4-10 April 2006

-Greetings from Corriverton Guyana
+Greetings from Georgetown Guyana,

 After leaving Venezuela I jumped over to Trinidad in order to make a plane connection to somewhere in the Guyanas.
 That somewhere turned out to be Georgetown Guyana, a truly Third World capital city not unlike many I saw in Africa.
 The city center teemed with aggressive surly young men yelling at one another and the rare white face walking through their boisterous midst.
 The worst area is around the main city market where all the mini-buses scramble for passengers.
 Every bus conductor wants you to use his bus regardless of where you want to go, so information about which bus number goes where is kept secret; one person telling me one thing, someone else another.